passport/www.passportjs.org/books/tutorials/password/verify.md

 ```

 This configures the `LocalStrategy` to fetch the user record from the app's
-database and verify the hashed password that is stored with the record.
-If
+database and verify the hashed password against the password submitted by the
-that succeeds, the password is valid and the user is authenticated.
+user.
+If that succeeds, the password is valid and the user is authenticated.

-Next, we need to add a route that will process the form submission when the user
+Next, add a route that will authenticate the user when they submit the form by
-clicks "Sign in."

-Continuing within `'routes/auth.js'`, add this route at line 28, below the
+clicking "Sign in".
+Continuing within `'routes/auth.js'`, add the following
+code at line 28, below the `'/login'` route.
-`'/login'` route:

 ```js
 router.post('/login/password', passport.authenticate('local', {